The Nesting: Home media

+Reception

+Variety called the film an "effective tale of supernatural horror" that "resolves itself convincingly as an atmospheric haunted house thriller," also praising Groves's "intense" performance.
 Candice Russell, film and theater writer for the Fort Lauderdale News, described the film as a "nifty Gothic thriller" with director Armand Weston having "a firm hand on his material except for a prolonged chase near film's end".
+The Miami Herald's Bill Cosford praised the film, describing it as "scary and not overworked, and Weston shows a fine, gloomy hand at times."

+Robert C. Trussell of The Kansas City Star praised Groves's performance, but felt the film overall was "a substandard horror effort that tries to compensate for its trite plot with large helpings of gratuitous sex and violence."
+The Plain Dealer's Michael Ward felt the film's tone, which mixed horror with occasional humor, was "done so badly that it is more horrible than horrifying."

 TV Guide awarded the film 1/5 stars, calling it "an intriguing effort that effectively combines traditional haunted-house chills with a more modern emphasis on gore."
 Kurt Dahlke from DVD Talk gave the film a negative review, calling it "[an] under-the-radar 1980s potboiler".
 Dahlke criticized the film's lack of chills, "slo-mo sleuthing", and Loomis' character.

 Brett Gallman from Oh, the Horror! wrote, "The Nesting sort of drags in general; it’s certainly too long at 103 minutes and is wildly uneven.
 When it wants to be a straight-up haunted house horror show, it works well; the score is definitely a high point when the film is in this mode, as the frenzied music shrieks to create tension and mood.
 I suppose the main problem is that it just doesn’t want to be that type of film enough."

+Film historian Rob Craig wrote that the film: "Although at heart a pedestrian affair, with little in the way of character development, the production and cinematography in The Nesting are lush, and there are some impressive set pieces; overall The Nesting manages to sustain an air of dread unusual in films of this caliber."